TODJI IS SEEKING QUALIFIED ARTIST REPRESENTATION

 I was born in 1970, the son of an Architect and Interior Designer, which formed the foundation of my value to make the world a more beautiful place for everyone.
 There are many talented professional artists in my immediate and extended family: Photographers, painters, musicians, dancers, entrepreneurs and teachers and I feel blessed to have such an upstanding creative family.

 I was poisoned at an Indigenous festival of 13 Brazilian tribes in the deep Amazon in 2011.
-It was terrifying, I survived, and I am still recovering.
-Since then, I have donated and helped raise thousands of dollars to help the same indigenous people who tried to kill me because they need help.
+It was terrifying, I survived and I am still recovering.
+Since then, I have donated and helped raise thousands of dollars to help the same indigenous people who tried to kill me, because they need help.
 The chief of the tribe stayed at my house for an entire week in 2024 and we had a very cathartic visit.

 My sculpture career took backseat to my self-healing work for 14 years as I moved to Brazil and Peru and learned to speak both Portuguese and Spanish so I could study Amazonian plants to try to find the antidote to the poison.
 Not a day passes when I don’t remember the trauma and cost to my health.
 I have powerful emotions to master within myself every day as a spiritual practice.
 It is my wish to transform that experience into inspirational works of art that inspire others to cultivate their own creative gifts to make the world a more beautiful place for all beings.
-I learned a lot about the universal spirituality of nature from spending years with the indigenous people of South America and a few close indigenous friends of North America, and I integrate that consciousness with the higher principles of my own Jewish heritage with reciprocity at heart.

 My sculptures are known across North America, South America and Asia for their sublime expression, archetypal form, and signature style with exaggerated proportions in my entirely original “Figurative Forced Perspective”.
 Museums have yet to express interest in my work, but the public and other artists have been extremely supportive.
-I wish to exhibit my sculptures in Museums one day and I am seeking guidance, assistance and professional representation to help develop my career in that direction.
+I wish to exhibit my sculptures in major Museums one day and I am seeking guidance, assistance and professional representation to help develop my career in that direction.

 Thank you for your interest in my work.
 It is patronage that keeps me working as an artist, and for this I am deeply grateful!